arowe54/Movie-Wizard/README.md

 Ajax search.html:

-After this, I decided to use ajax and jQueryto update the search responses as the user types each key into the search bar of that page.
+After this, I decided to use ajax and jQuery to update the search responses as the user types each key into the search bar of that page.
 This was becasue it is a cool feature and becasue it can get annoying when you enter a title and it shows no movie found.
 I also added a feature where it outputs the number of results to the top of the page.
 The page is separated into 'new_results' and 'original_results' divs.
 When the user presses a key into the search bar, the program uses jQuery to hide the 'original_results' (random movies), gets a request for the movie from the title via ajax, and displays the results in a grid of cards (3 per row).
 In Ajax, in order to show the result of the request, an empty div is created and the response's 'results' value is saved.
 Then it loops over each movie in the result, converts it to a card using template literals, and appends the card to the div.